 - Adaptability — Being ready to change tactics or being thrown into a new situation helped you build the critical skill of adaptability.
 The workforce is always changing and being able to adapt and handle any situation that comes your way is a critical skill.

 General Career Resources

-CareerOneStop: Provides a Veteran and Military Transition Center that is a one-stop website for employment, training, and financial help after military service.
-Through their job search tool, you will be able to enter your military job or MOC and match to civilian careers and job openings that use similar skills.
+- CareerOneStop: Its Veteran and Military Transition Center is a one-stop website for employment, training and financial help after military service.
+Through its job search tool, you can enter your military job or MOC and match to civilian careers and job openings that use similar skills.

-- Hire a Hero: Allows transitioning Veterans to create/post your resume, translate military-to-civilian skills, explore career tools and search jobs with military-friendly companies.
+- Hire a Hero: Allows transitioning veterans to create/post resumes, translate military-to-civilian skills, explore career tools and search jobs with military-friendly companies.

-- My Next Move: Search careers with keywords, browse careers by industry, and find careers like your military job.
+- My Next Move: Search careers with keywords, browse careers by industry and find careers similar to your military job

-- VA Careers and Employment: Build your career and find the opportunities that are right for you.
+- VA Careers and Employment: Build your career and find opportunities that are right for you

 - USA Jobs: With veterans’ preference, you may receive preference over non-veteran applicants in the hiring process.
 Veterans' preference can be used when applying to permanent and temporary positions in both the competitive and excepted service (of the executive branch).